International Orienteering Federation: Governance structure

 The IOF is governed by an elected Council consisting of a President, a Senior Vice President, two Vice Presidents, and seven other Council members.
-Day-to-day operations of the IOF are the responsibility of the IOF Secretary General.
-Several standing commissions of the IOF are responsible for the development of the sport worldwide.
-These commissions include: Foot Orienteering, MTB Orienteering, Ski Orienteering, Trail Orienteering, Environment, IT, Map, Medical, and Rules.
+Day-to-day operations of the IOF are the shared responsibility of the IOF CEO and Secretary General through the IOF Office.

+Several standing commissions of the IOF are responsible for the development of the sport worldwide; these commissions include: Foot Orienteering, MTB Orienteering, Ski Orienteering, Trail Orienteering, Environment, IT, Map, Medical, Rules and an Athletes' Commission.